Sustainability, Green, Environment

 Through Mountain Park Electric’s “Electrify Everything” program, Snow Mountain Ranch will be able to install the solar array with no upfront capital, and the project cost and the energy production will be split between both entities through the “Green Power Program.”
 “The Green Power Program” at Mountain Parks Electric uses the dollar value of energy produced to fund weatherization projects for low income households.

 With environmental stewardship an important goal of YMCA of the Rockies, offering an electric vehicle charging station in a central location at the Estes Park Center is an important step in working towards operating in an earth-friendly fashion.
 Projections show that by 2030, over 3.5 million electric vehicles will be on the road, making up more than 20% of annual vehicle sales in the US.
 As electric vehicles become more popular, adding one or more electric vehicle charging stations at Estes Park Center will address the anticipated increasing need, as well as better serve the environment.
 Additionally, offering electric vehicle chargers as an optional add-on for cabin donors to add to individual cabins will help continue these efforts in the future.

-This summer, Estes Park Center is planning to unveil a new ChargePoint CT4025 charger that will be able to charge up to two electric vehicles at a time.
-This charger will be placed in a central location for all property guests to use.
+In the summer of 2021, Estes Park Center iunveiled a new ChargePoint CT4025 charger that can charge up to two electric vehicles at a time.
+This charger has been placed in a central location for all property guests to use.
 In the future, cabin donors will have the option to install an electric charging station at individual cabins, encouraging guests with electric vehicles to use them while traveling to and around our property.